-Human Papillomavirus (HPV)- state legislation requiring the HPV vaccine for female students entering the sixth grade will go into effect on October 1, 2008.
-The first dose shall be administered before the child enters sixth grade (Code of Virginia §32.1-46, subdivision 12).
-After reviewing educational material approved by the Board of Health, the parent or guardian at the parent’s or guardian’s sole discretion, may elect for the child not to receive the HPV vaccine.
-The letter went home with all 5th grade girls in the spring.
-A copy of the letter can be found here.
-Also available in Español
+Human Papillomavirus (HPV) Vaccine - Effective July 1, 2021, a complete series of 2 doses of HPV vaccine is required for students entering the 7th grade.
+The first dose shall be administered before the child enters the 7th grade.
+After reviewing educational materials approved by the Board of Health, the parent or guardian, at the parents or guardians sole discretion, may elect for the child not to receive the HPV vaccine.

 Medication at School

 If your child is on medication, it is recommended that arrangements be made with the prescribing doctor so that the medicine may be taken before or after school hours.
-If this is not possible, please see the school nurse for specific School Board policies regarding medication.
+If this is not possible, please see the information below to ensure you are in compliance with HCS medication policies.
+If you have any questions please contact your school’s nurse.
 It is the responsibility of the parent to provide refills as necessary throughout the school year and to pick up all unused medication at the end of the school year.
 Medication not picked up will be discarded.

 Please note the following: